What’s in Your Shed? visits Barnes Contracting

 By 2006, when my brothers and I started to join the business, father was already contracting with a forager, combine and a couple of tractors, so this gave us a great initial base to build on.

-Another boost came a couple of years later when a neighbouring contractor ceased trading, and we were able to pick up several of its former customers.
+Another boost came a few years later when a neighbouring contractor ceased trading, and we were able to pick up several of its former customers.

 Alongside mainstream contracting, we’ve diversified into steel-frame building construction, concrete laying and providing a general machinery repair service for other local farmers.